oxigraph/rio/README.md

 There is also the `rio_testsuite` crate that is used for testing Rio parsers against the [W3C RDF tests](http://w3c.github.io/rdf-tests/) to ensure their conformance.
 It provides both an executable for building implementation reports and integration test to quickly ensure that the parsers stay conformant.

+## License

+Copyright 2019 The Rio developers.

+Licensed under the Apache License, Version 2.0 (the "License");
+you may not use this file except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License.